manganas/mlops_project_2023/reports/README.md

----
-To ensure reproducibility, we initially added the configuration files in git, so that any changes can be reverted and rolled back.
+---To ensure reproducibility, we initially added the configuration files in git, so that any changes can be reverted and rolled back.
 Afterwards, we used configuration files with all the hyperparameters stored.
 The experiment number that corresponds to each file is saved as prefix to the model checkpoint files.
 Afterwards, for reproducibility, docker containers were built and run for training and test/inference.
 We only used one image for Python for faster builds, however we could have used images with different operating systems and/or versions of Python.
 For the local docker images, the data was copied to the image.
-For the google cloud triggered builds in Cloud Build, the data were acquired using dvc pull inside the container.
+For the google cloud triggered builds in Cloud Build, the data were acquired using dvc pull inside the container.---
- ---